 Who can be a member of the Novus Society?
 Donors under the age of 40 with a commitment for the principles of liberty, free enterprise, and limited government.

 What does it cost?
 An account can be opened with $1,000.
 Once the account has reached $5,000, you can begin recommending grants.
 There is no minimum balance after that.
 All contributions to your account are fully tax-deductible.
 DonorsTrust charges 1% annually for our work in handling the due diligence, check-writing, and account management.

 How do I use my account?
 Think of your donor-advised fund as a charitable savings account.
 You contribute in, receive your tax deduction, and then have funds ready and available when you come across a non-profit organizations you’d like to support.
 It’s a bit like a private foundation, but much cheaper, and it’s simpler than donating to individual organizations as DonorsTrust does all the work of making the grant.
 You just tell us where it should go.

 Can you recommend charities for me to consider?
-You may already have a specific set of groups to support.
-Or you may care about certain issues but lack a clear sense of the “charity landscape.”
+Sure we can.
+Many folks come in with a specific set of groups to support.
+Others know they care about certain issues but lack a clear sense of the “charity landscape.”
 DonorsTrust can help you work through your intent and help pair your interests with appropriate organizations.
-(We’ve made grants to over 1,600 groups so we have a good sense of what might be available to you.)
+(We’ve made grants to over 1,700 groups so we have a good sense of what might be available to you.)

 What can’t I do with my account?
 DonorsTrust was founded to support donors who care about the principles of liberty, namely limited government, personal responsibility, and free enterprise.
 Your grants can support most any 501(c)(3) non-profit (including religious institutions) so long as it doesn’t work to expand government and takes a minimal amount of government money.
-You also can’t use your account to give to anything where you’d get something in return, whether that’s a seat at a dinner or a commemorative tote bag.
+You also can’t use a donor-advised fund account to give to anything where you’d get something in return, whether that’s a seat at a dinner, membership dues that feature benefits, or just a commemorative tote bag.